lstebner/growler/README.md

 ## Architecture

-Growler is a notification system, but a Growler Message is pretty simple in general.
+Broadcast is a notification system, but a Broadcast Message is pretty simple in general.

-A Growler Message can:
+A Broadcast Message can:
   - contain any HTML contents desired
   - be auto dismissed
   - be manually dismissed